oleghcp/UnityTools/Code/Runtime/OlegHcp/GameConsole/README.md

     {
         Debug.Log("This is a test message.");

-        // False value if you need to prevent command name output return false;
+        // Return false value if you need to prevent command name output
+        // Otherwise return true or make void method instead return false;
     }